If you have been assessed by us as being eligible for ongoing care and support, the Council will set a personal budget for you.

 - payments to close relatives living in the same household - unless there are exceptional circumstances that must be agreed by the Council

 - health care needs, which would otherwise be paid for by the NHS.

 What is an individual service fund (ISF)?

-This is when the council gives your Personal Budget to an independent agency.
-You choose who this agency is, but they must be registered with the Care Quality Commission (CQC).
+This is when you choose that the council gives your personal budget to an independent agency.
+You choose who this agency or organisation is, but they must be registered with the Care Quality Commission (CQC).

 The agency will work with you to design, arrange, and manage the support you want, based on what was agreed in your support plan.
 The agency then sets this up for you.

 See the individual service fund easy read leaflet (PDF) for further information.